jokeyrhyme/unused-static-assets.js/README.md

 # unused-static-assets.js

-compare logs to local folder and identity unused assets
+compare logs to local folder and identify unused assets

 ## What is this?

 I just whipped this up to analyse AWS Cloudfront access logs and compare them to a local directory of assets.
-The idea was to establish which files had were no longer in use, so that I could remove them.
+The idea was to establish which files were no longer in use, so that I could remove them.

 ## Usage